NLnetLabs/dnssec-ceremony-doc/CEREMONY.md

 ***TG1*** *- select Hardware Security Modules(s) to use.*
 Explanation: to protect key material, many operators of high-value domains use one or more Hardware Security Modules.
 While it is out-of-scope to provide an exhaustive set of criteria for HSM selection, we provide a list of common considerations to take into account:

- * Do you need a "real" HSM (hardware), or does a software solution, such as SoftHSM, suffice?
+ * Do you need a "real" HSM (hardware), or does a software solution, such as SoftHSM [[4]](https://github.com/opendnssec/SoftHSMv2), suffice?
- * If you use a physical HSM, will you use a single vendor, or will you use HSMs from multiple vendors?
-(N.B.: using HSMs from multiple vendors potentially makes key management very difficult, so unless there is a good reason to do this, we strongly recommend against it)
+ * If you use a physical HSM, will you use a single vendor, or will you use HSMs from multiple vendors? (*N.B.: using HSMs from multiple vendors potentially makes key management very difficult, so unless there is a good reason to do this, we strongly recommend against it*)
  * How many HSMs will you use and what provisions do they have to securely synchronise key material? (many HSM vendors provide a means to share sensitive material between different instances, consult the documentation of the HSM to find out how)
  * How will you retire and replace HSMs over time?
+ * How will you deal with the catastrophic failure of an HSM?
+ * Do you intend to back up key material stored in HSMs, and if so, what provisions does your selected HSM model provide for this purpose?
  * Unless you manage thousands of domains, your HSM probably does not have to be very fast (this may save cost and make selection easier).
- * Does your HSM support your current and future DNSSEC signing algorithms? (pay particular care in case you have plans to switch to newer elliptic curve algorithms such as Ed25519 or Ed448 in the future)
+ * Does your HSM support your current and future DNSSEC signing algorithms? (pay particular care in case you have plans to switch to newer elliptic curve algorithms such as `Ed25519` or `Ed448` in the future)

 ***TG2*** *- select your DNSSEC signing algorithm.*
 Explanation: the DNSSEC signing algorithm influences the size of DNS responses (```DNSKEY``` set and size of ```RRSIG```).
 Ideally, at any stage during operations DNS responses should fit within the Maximum Transmission Unit (MTU).
 This constraint is strongly influenced by the selected signing algorithm.
 For newly signed zones, we strongly recommend using an elliptic curve signing algorithm, for maximum compatibility and a good tradeoff between speed, size and security we currently recommend using ECDSA P-256 with SHA256 (algorithm 13).
 In case you are instituting a key ceremony for an existing zone that is signed using RSA keys, we strongly recommend paying extra attention to time schedules (see the Design and Implementation section below).
+We also recommend consulting current guidance on DNSSEC algorithms provided by the IETF [[5]](https://tools.ietf.org/html/rfc8624).

 ***TG3*** *- select your key rollover schedule.*
 Explanation: we will go into more detail for exact timing, but it is important to think beforehand about the approximate frequency at which you wish to change keys.
 For example: changing KSKs on an annual basis and changing ZSKs on a quarterly basis.
 The rough schedule is input for the design and implementation process.

 ***TG4*** *- select your preferred key ceremony days.*
 Explanation: we strongly recommend that you try to pick a fixed day of the week on which to have your key ceremony.
 The rationale behind this is that it creates a predictable pattern for system administrators and any witnesses to your ceremony.
 Also, we recommend picking a day of the week that allows for additional working time left in the week to fix any issues or to reschedule the ceremony if required.
 We recommend always leaving one day between your ceremony and the weekend or any public holidays.
-In practice, in most countries this means scheduling the ceremony on Tuesdays, Wednesdays or Thursdays.
+In practice, in many countries this means scheduling the ceremony on Tuesdays, Wednesdays or Thursdays.

 ***TG5*** *- select your timing parameters.*
-Explanation: we provide detailed calculations below, but it is important to think about timing beforehand.
+Explanation: it is important to think about timing beforehand.
 The most important parameter is signature validity and refresh intervals.
 Unless you have good reasons to do otherwise, we recommend making signatures valid for at least 14 days and to refresh them 5 days before they expire.
 The rationale behind this is what we call the "Easter holiday" scenario.
 In many countries, the Christian Easter Holiday includes Good Friday and Easter Monday, and is typically the longest uninterrupted holiday period composed solely of public holidays.
 In this scenario, if signatures are always refreshed 5 days before they expire, if there is some sort of failure by closing of business on Whit Thursday (the day before Good Friday), then there is no strict need for on-call engineers to intervene, and problems can be resolved on the Tuesday after Easter.
 Other timing parameters to consider include ```SOA``` parameters (see Design and Implementation below).
+The IETF also provides guidance on timing parameters [[6]](https://tools.ietf.org/html/rfc7583)

 ***TG6*** *- divide your time schedule into fixed slots.*
 Explanation: To ease planning your ceremonies, we strongly recommend using fixed time slots (e.g. calendar weeks, months, quarters, ...) as planning units.
 The Root DNS KSK operator, for example, uses a slot-based schedule.